How Much Does Mini Split Installation Cost in 2025?

 Split AC Installation Cost by Head

-Mini-split ACs divide spaces or rooms in your home into separate cooling zones.
-Connected to one outdoor condenser unit, each indoor head or unit serves a specific zone and has its own thermostat, allowing your household to set temperatures to specific preferences.
-Zoning also allows you to control rooms that don’t need as much cooling as others, such as the garage or basement, improving overall energy efficiency.
+Mini-split ACs let you divide your home into separate cooling zones.
+Each indoor unit, or head, connects to one outdoor condenser and serves a specific zone with its own thermostat.
+This allows you to set different temperatures in different areas of your home, tailoring comfort to your preferences.
+Zoning also lets you control rooms that don't need as much cooling, like the garage or basement, enhancing overall energy efficiency.

-A single-zone mini AC system ranges from $2,000 to $5,500.
-Add approximately $700 to $2,300 per head for multi-zone systems.
-The total number of indoor heads and the BTU rating of each depends on your home’s assessed cooling load.
+A single-zone mini AC system ranges from $500 to $5,000.
+The total number of indoor heads and the BTU rating depend on your home’s assessed cooling load.
 Most homes operate with one outdoor unit and one or more indoor heads.
 Large homes may need additional outdoor units.

 Number of ZonesAverage Cost Range